 This is a seminar-based class, preparing students to address critical and creative issues related to their graduate studio research.
-Students will be expected to prepare two exhibitions-a group and twoperson exhibition for first year students-for critical discussion with the aim of generating deeper understanding about their own work and the work of others.
-Accompanying these exhibitions will be critical writing by their peers in the course, which will form the basis for discussion during that particular class.
-Students will also be expected to prepare an essay positioning their own work within a critical framework, with relevant illustrations, as well as a public presentation resulting from this research.
+Students in this course will be expected to prepare a solo exhibition for critical discussion with the aim of generating deeper understanding about their own work as preparation for their thesis.
+Accompanying this exhibition will be critical writing by peers in the course, which will form the basis for discussion during that particular class.
+Thesis students will also be expected to prepare an essay positioning their work within a critical framework, with relevant illustrations, as well as a public presentation resulting from this research.
 Classes will be comprised of studio critiques and group discussions, critical readings and writing about art.
 The critical readings in art and related ideas will encourage discussion of issues relevant to a contemporary program of study, providing direction for independent research.
 These activities, along with independent work and tutorials, will attempt to ground the student's work within a critical framework relating to their own research concerns.

 Students will also be expected to prepare one writing, 1,000-2,000 words double-spaced, on the work of a peer within the program, selected on the first day of class.
 This paper will form the initial interpretation and basis for the discussion in the gallery of that work, and will be due on the Tuesday of that student's exhibition.
 A second paper, due in January, will be on critically positioning your own work within a contemporary context.
 The essay will discuss a critical framework that is well integrated with your own studio production, making relationships between media/material, presentation strategies, and concept.
-It should be thought of as a prolonged and detailed artist statement, looking at it through a critical lens.
-This paper should be comprised of 2,000-2,500 words double-spaced, with illustrations of your creative research.
+This paper will comprise the foundation of the draft required for your thesis supporting paper, consisting of a minimum of 3,500 words, double-spaced, with illustrations of your creative research.
 Proper footnoting is essential in all writing, and a bibliography of works consulted is to be appended to the paper.
 Please include a word count at the end of the essay.
-It is strongly suggested that individual meetings with the instructor be scheduled to provide opportunity for continued development of research and writing.
+It is strongly suggested that individual meetings with the instructor be scheduled to provide opportunity for continued development of this writing.

 In the second term, a short public presentation of your work, based on your essay, will be given.
-The presentation, no more than 15 minutes, will address salient ideas within your work, illustrated with a visual accompaniment.
+The presentation, no more than 15 minutes, will address salient ideas within your work, illustrated with visual accompaniment.

-Studio visits will encourage a progress within your own practice, and enable peer and instructor feedback in preparation for your exhibition.
+Studio visits will encourage a progress within your own practice, and enable peer and instructor feedback in preparation for your thesis.
 Students should expect a minimum of fifteen hours per week for out-of-class project completion, research and other course-related activity.
 Tutorial assistance will be arranged in consultation with the instructor.
 Topical readings will be assigned to students on an individual basis.